qw2273/data_challenge/README.md

-# Things to look at When You Choosing Notes
+# Checklist When You Choose Notes

 ![image info](./fig/cover.png)